KingOfCramers/masamicooks/content/recipe/Gumbo-inspired-spicy-chicken-stew-with-okra-and-old-bay.md

 +++
 noindex = false
-title = "Gumbo-inspired spicy chicken stew with okra and Old Bay" summary = "A spicy stew perfect for a cold weeknight or when you just want a kick in the pants." description = "A spicy stew perfect for a cold weeknight or when you just want a kick in the pants." icon = "seedling" toc = true authors = ["Masami"]
+title = "Gumbo-inspired spicy chicken stew with okra and Old Bay" summary = "This spicy stew takes cues from gumbo but has no seafood or roux.
+Paying homage to my current locale, it&rsquo;s flavored with Old Bay seasoning, a mid-Atlantic standby." description = "This spicy stew takes cues from gumbo but has no seafood.
+Paying homage to my current locale, it&rsquo;s flavored with Old Bay seasoning, a mid-Atlantic standby." icon = "seedling" toc = true authors = ["Masami"]